 Stakeholder engagement serves several distinct goals for the California Health Benefit Exchange, including (1) gathering general and topic-specific input on policy issues, (2) building and sustaining partnerships, (3) fostering better understanding of the Exchange, and (4) understanding how Exchange policies impact stakeholder partners.
-The U.S. Department of Health and Human Services (HHS) further requires that each State that has one or more federally-recognized Indian Tribes, located within the Exchange's geographic area, engage in regular and meaningful consultation with Tribes on Exchange policies that have Tribal implications.
-HHS encourages Exchanges to seek input from Tribal and urban Indian organizations and develop a process for consultation with Tribal governments, regarding the start-up and ongoing operation of the exchanges.
+The U.S. Department of Health and Human Services (HHS) further requires that each State that has one or more federally-recognized Indian Tribes, located within the Exchange policies that have Tribal implications.
+HHS encourages Exchanges to seek input from Tribal and urban Indian organizations, and develop a process for consultation with Tribal governments, regarding the start-up and ongoing operation of the exchanges.
 The Exchange shares the HHS goal of establishing a clear policy and process to solidify its government-to-government relationship with Tribes.

-III.
+II.
 Consultation Policy Statement

-The United States recognizes Indian Tribes as sovereign nations.
-As such, a unique government-to-government relationship exists between Indian Tribes and the federal government which is grounded in the U.S. Constitution, numerous treaties, statutes, federal case law, regulations, and executive orders that establish and define a trust relationship with Indian Tribes.
+The United States has recognizes Indian Tribes as sovereign nations.
+As such, a unique government-to-government relationship exists between Indian Tribes and the federal government, which is grounded in the U.S. Constitution, numerous treaties, statutes, federal case law, regulations and executive orders that establish and define a trust relationship with Indian Tribes.

-California is home to federally-recognized Indian Tribes, non-federally recognized Tribes, urban Indians, unaffiliated Indians, Tribes non-indigenous to California, and California Judgment rolls, with whom the State has an important relationship as set forth and affirmed in state and federal law.
+California is home to over 100 federally-recognized Indian Tribes with whom the State has an important relationship, as set forth and affirmed in state and federal law.
 In a measure to strengthen communication and collaboration between the California State government and all of California's Indian Tribes, Governor Edmund G. Brown Jr. issued Executive Order B-10-11, establishing the position of Governor's Tribal Advisor in the Office of the Governor.
 The State of California is committed to strengthening and sustaining effective government-to-government relationships between the State and the Tribes by identifying areas of mutual concern and working to develop partnerships and consensus.
 The Exchange recognizes and reaffirms this commitment and the inherent right of these Tribes to exercise sovereign authority over their members and territory.